-In the 2017-2018 season he has been back at NYCO to as Sid in La Fanciulla del West, in the ensemble of Charles Wuorinen's Brokeback Mountain, and in title role in Ted Rosenthal's jazz opera Dear Erich in a staged reading at Lincoln Center.
-Upcoming engagements include his debut at Anchorage Opera as the Baron/Inquisitor/Slave Captain/Pasha Prefect in their co-production of Candide with the Anchorage Symphony.
+In the 2017-2018 season he has been back at NYCO as Sid in La Fanciulla del West, in the ensemble of Charles Wuorinen's Brokeback Mountain, and in title role in Ted Rosenthal's jazz opera Dear Erich in a staged reading at Lincoln Center.
+He also made his debut at Anchorage Opera as the Baron/Inquisitor/Slave Captain/Pasha Prefect in their co-production of Candide with the Anchorage Symphony.
 Upcoming engagements include a return to St. Petersburg Opera as Harold Hill in The Music Man, Harry Easter in Street Scene with Virginia Opera, the Bach b minor Mass with Helena Symphony, and Captain E.J.
 Smith in Titanic (guest artist at Bob Jones University.)